 To set you off on the path to crystal clear, squeaky clean vinyl, we’ve compiled our pick of the best:

-The Pro-Ject VC-E is my day-to-day record cleaning machine here at Sound Matters.
-It’s the baby cousin of their flagship model, the VC-S2 Alu.
+The Pro-Ject VC-E is a mainstay of my day-to-day record cleaning here at Sound Matters.
+It’s the baby cousin of their flagship model, the VC-S3.
 It works, essentially, as a vacuum cleaner for your records.

 Here’s how it works: